Newton Knight: Legacy

 Early accounts of Knight and his followers were published by descendants of him and other local figures of the Civil War years.
 In 1935, Knight's son, Thomas Jefferson "Tom" Knight, published a book about his father, The Life and Activities of Captain Newton Knight.
 Tom Knight portrayed his father as a Civil War-era Robin Hood who refused to fight for a cause with which he disagreed.
 The book notably omits Newton Knight's post-war marriage to Rachel.

 A great-niece, Ethel Knight, wrote a 1951 history entitled Echo of the Black Horn: An Authentic Tale of 'The Governor' of the 'Free State of Jones.
 She criticized Knight as a traitor to the Confederacy and castigated him for his marriage to a freedwoman, Rachel Knight.
 Ethel Knight portrayed Newton as a backward, ignorant, murderous traitor.
 She argued that most members of the Knight Company were not Unionists but had been manipulated by Knight into joining his cause.

 Dr. Rudy H. Leverett wrote The Legend of the Free State of Jones (University of Mississippi Press, 1984, reprinted 2009), the first 20th-century book-length academic study of events in Jones County before and during the Civil War.
 The great-grandson of Major Amos McLemore, who Knight allegedly assassinated, Leverett argues that the Knight Company's actions did not represent most residents of Jones County.
 He provides evidence that a majority were loyal to the Confederacy.
 He concludes that Jones County never seceded from the Confederacy.
 Leverett wrote that while "few of these people had any real stake in the great economic and political issues that precipitated the war and that most of them opposed the political policy of secession [of the South from the Union], the threat of coercion of the South by the North galvanized the loyalties of Jones Countians to their region and their way of life [The Confederacy].
 And for most of them, that loyalty never wavered."

 His ancestor McLemore commanded one of eight volunteer companies raised in the county for service in the war.
 Leverett notes a "Union raiding party entering the county in June of 1863 was captured in part by civilians or the Ellisville 'Home Guard,' and the Union prisoners had to be protected from the local citizens."

 Dr. Victoria E. Bynum wrote The Free State of Jones: Mississippi's Longest War (2003), exploring the economic, religious, and kinship factors that helped shape the views of Civil War era residents of the Jones County area.
 Most were not slaveholders; only 12% of the county population in 1860 was black.
-Bynum also concluded that Jones County had not seceded from the Confederacy.
-She writes that Newt Knight and two followers contended that they had never left the Union.
+Bynum also concluded that Jones County never seceded from the Confederacy; because, she writes, that Newt Knight and two followers contended that they had never left the Union.